Highlights: Nairobi - Aberdares - Lake Nakuru - Masai Mara

 The Aberdare National Park, with an area of 767 Km2 covers the higher areas of the Aberdare Mountain Ranges of Central Kenya, from altitude of 1829M to 4001M above sea level.
 Animals easily observed in the park include; the Black Rhino, leopard, baboon, black and white Colobus monkey and Sykes monkey.
 Rare sightings include those of lions, the golden cat and the bongo- an elusive forest antelope that lives in the bamboo forest.

-Dinner and overnight at your chosen lodge/camp in Lake Nakuru/Lake Elementaita/Lake Naivasha.
+Dinner and overnight at Lake Naivasha Sopa Lodge.

 Lake Nakuru is a shallow alkaline lake that is world-renowned for its huge concentration of flamingos; at times, hundreds of thousands of these birds give the lake a pink shimmering glow (flamingo numbers are dependent on water levels in the lake).
 The park boasts a huge variety of animals, including leopard which is often found snoozing on the branches of the magnificent yellow-barked acacias, lion, buffalo, hippo, waterbuck, warthog, baboon, the endangered Rothschild’s giraffe only found in this park in Kenya, white rhino and the rare black rhino which is protected and guarded here.